 Epsom salt is a must-have for any essential oils addict.
 Why?
 Because not only is a natural detoxifying agent, it is also great for making homemade bath salts.

 You can buy Epsom salt with scents/essential oils added to them, I prefer buying pure Epsom salt.
-Here are a few favorites:
+Here are some favorites:

 Looking for new ways to enjoy your essential oils?
 Bath time is a perfect opportunity to do just that!
 Soaking in a hot tub filled with aromatic scents is a great way to relax and rejuvenate your mind and body.

 Frankincense Bath Oil

 Are you looking for a way to relax and de-stress?
 Consider adding frankincense oil to your bathtub!
 This essential oil has many benefits that can help improve your overall wellbeing.
 Keep reading to learn more about the benefits of frankincense oil baths and how to add it to your next bath.

 Bath melts are a luxurious way to enjoy the benefits of essential oils.
 Made with simple ingredients, these melts can be customized to your liking.
 Choose your favorite essential oil, or blend a few together for a unique scent.
 Moisturizing ingredients like shea butter and coconut oil are included in these a soothing homemade bath melts.